 You may have heard of the phrase that goes like this: Preach the gospel at all times.
 If necessary, use words.
-This (wrongful) phrase is often misattributed to St. Francis of Assisi, and, as summarized by a 2012 TGC article, “is intended to say that proclaiming the Gospel by example is more virtuous than actually proclaiming with voice.”
+This (wrongful) phrase is often misattributed to St. Francis of Assisi, and, as summarized by TGC in 2012, “is intended to say that proclaiming the Gospel by example is more virtuous than actually proclaiming with voice.”

 But there’s a reverse phrase, though we may not say it out loud, that is equally wrongful: Preach the gospel at all times.
 If necessary, do good works.